-- Links can not be established: check whether you have indeed opened the right XLS file and have not changed the position of any of the linked parameters by adding or deleting rows or columns or moving cell contents around, - Low Memory ('cannot continue DDE conversation'); it may help to remove all memory demanding programs, including net-work links and microsoft office toolbars from the memory; sometimes it helps to re-boot the computer and start afresh; this type of error message may occur when you update the links by running the Ctrl+Y or Ctrl+U macro in the excel; if the problem persists you'll have to get more RAM on your computer (32 MB is a bare minimum); you can also make runs in the Stella model without opening the excel + links, or close the excel file after updating parameter values, to increase the memory allocation for the Stella model. - Running speed can be increased by locking graphs/tables that you're not currently interested in.
+- o Links can not be established: check whether you have indeed opened the right XLS file and have not changed the position of any of the linked parameters by adding or deleting rows or columns or moving cell contents around, - o Low Memory ('cannot continue DDE conversation'); it may help to remove all memory demanding programs, including net-work links and microsoft office toolbars from the memory; sometimes it helps to re-boot the computer and start afresh; this type of error message may occur when you update the links by running the Ctrl+Y, Ctrl+W or Ctrl+U macro in the excel; if the problem persists you'll have to get more RAM on your computer (32 MB is a bare minimum); you can also make runs in the Stella model without opening the excel + links, or close the excel file after updating parameter values, to increase the memory allocation for the Stella model. - o Running speed can be increased by locking graphs/tables that you're not currently interested in. - o Links are not working; WaNulCAS.xls is developed using MS Excel with English language as the settings.
+If you use MS Excel with settings on other languages the link will not work.
+You will need to modify the links within the model (WaNuLCAS.stm) using STELLA version 6 or above.